 I honestly don’t know what other navigation apps this will work with since the functionality has to be built into the app.
 You can see which ones GPS2IP says work with their app here.
 I’m a huge fan of AquaMap for the number of features that they pack into a very affordable package and so, if you’re looking for a nav app for your iPad, I strongly recommend you look at it.
 Read my full review here.

-In fact, I like AquaMap so much better than the chartplotter than came with our boat that I just purchased a waterproof case and a RailBlaza mount and fitting so that we can use it at the helm (I’ll do a separate write up on the mount after I use it a bit but links go to the products I bought — if you buy a waterproof case, make sure to get one designed for your make and model of iPad as they are all different).Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
-Learn more.
+In fact, I like AquaMap so much better than the chartplotter than came with our boat that I just purchased a waterproof case and a RailBlaza mount and fitting so that we can use it at the helm.
+Links go to the products I bought — if you buy a waterproof case, make sure to get one designed for your make and model of iPad as they are all different.